bsoist/bsoist.github.io/_posts/2004-05-02-whadya-mean-whats-goin-on-in-this-house.md

   - Family
   - Fun
 ---
-We saw the school production of *Arsenic & Old Lace* last night.Hilarious!Â The student&#8217;s did a brilliant job.
+We saw the school production of *Arsenic & Old Lace* last night.Hilarious!
+The student&#8217;s did a brilliant job.